priendeau/Fnct.d/README.rst

-	the hand. ) And many more automate receiving jobs and chuck of code, even a version of Fnct.D dealling with setter thru python RPC lib ( Remote procedure call), with embedded Sqlite facility to change the default value in flavor or an RPC-Lib instance allowing many instance and many designable living at once.
+	the hand. ) And many more automate receiving jobs and chuck of code, even a version of Fnct.D dealling with setter thru python RPC lib ( Remote procedure call), with embedded Sqlite facility to change the default value in flavor or an RPC-Lib instance allowing many instance and many design living at once.

 Where Function _FileList can be preserved rather than providing any other